 There is virtually no part of a modern defense system that is not impacted in some way by optics and photonics, even when the system is not optically based.
-Modern defense systems are migrating toward optically based imaging, remote sensing, communications, and weapons.
-Even when the actual sensor is not optics-based, in many cases optics plays an important role, such as the migrating of RF photonics into microwave radar systems.
+Modern defense systems are migrating toward optically based imaging, remote sensing, communications, and weapons (military imaging).
+Even when the sensor is not optics-based, optics plays an important role in many cases, such as migrating RF photonics into microwave radar systems.

-Infrared imaging is used in many defense applications to enable high-resolution vision and identification in near and total darkness.
-Thanks to recent advances, optics companies, and government labs are improving low-light-level vision, identification capability, power conservation, and cost.
-In addition to the ever-present demand to reduce size, weight, and power, the trend in the military and defense industry is to develop technology that cuts costs, i.e. to do more with less.
+Infrared technology is used in many military imaging applications to enable high-resolution vision and identification in near and total darkness.
+Thanks to recent advances, optics companies and government labs are improving low-light-level vision, identification capability, power conservation, and cost.
+In addition to the ever-present demand to reduce the size, weight, and power, the trend in the military and defense industry is to develop technology that cuts costs, i.e., to do more with less.

 Hyperspectral imaging sensors look at many spectra of light in closely spaced bandwidths.
-It differs from infrared thermal imaging, which only looks at one light spectrum, and from multispectral sensors, which look at several different light spectra spaced widely apart.
+It differs from infrared thermal imaging, which only looks at one light spectrum, and multispectral sensors, which look at several different light spectra spaced widely apart.
 The big advantage of hyperspectral imaging is in detail it can provide.
-An infrared sensor or multispectral sensor, for example, might indicate the presence of a target of interest.
-A hyperspectral sensor, however, might indicate not only the presence of a target, but also the kind of metal it’s made from, the color and type of paint it has, or the amount of moisture it contains.
+For example, an infrared or multispectral sensor might indicate the presence of a target of interest.
+A hyperspectral sensor, however, might indicate the presence of a target and the kind of metal it’s made from, the color and type of paint it has, or the amount of moisture it contains.
 Intelligence, Surveillance, and Reconnaissance (ISR) is a crucial application area for hyperspectral imaging.

-A single-photon imaging system based on compressed sensing images objects under ultra-low illumination.
-With this system, it is possible to image at the single-photon level with a single-pixel avalanche photodiode without point-by-point raster scanning.
-From analysis of the signal-to-noise ratio in the measurement it is found that single-photon imaging has much higher sensitivity than conventional ones based on point-by-point raster scanning, while the measurement time is also reduced.
+A single-photon imaging system based on compressed sensing images of objects under ultra-low illumination.
+This system makes it possible to image at the single-photon level with a single-pixel avalanche photodiode without point-by-point raster scanning.
+From the analysis of the signal-to-noise ratio in the measurement, it is found that single-photon imaging has much higher sensitivity than conventional ones based on point-by-point raster scanning.
+At the same time, the measurement time is also reduced.

-Syntec Optics is a leader in the design, development and production of custom machined parts for the defense imaging industry.
+Syntec Optics is a leader in designing, developing, and producing custom-machined parts for the defense imaging industry.